Telok Blangah Single Member Constituency

 Telok Blangah Single Member Constituency was a single member constituency (SMC) in Singapore.
 The constituency was formed in 1959 and was abolished in 1991.

 History

 In 1959, the Telok Blangah Constituency was formed.

+The Constituency saw Joshua Benjamin Jeyaretnam contesting twice with increasing wins and nearly winning in the 1980 Singapore Election with 47% of the votes before he won in Anson in 1981.

 In 1988, it was renamed as Telok Blangah Single Member Constituency as part of Singapore's political reforms.
 In 1991, it was abolished and merged into West Coast Group Representation Constituency.